EUR-OPA in brief

 EUR-OPA Major Hazards Agreement - a tool for international co-operation

 EUR-OPA Major Hazards Agreement is a platform for co-operation in the field of major natural and technological disasters between Europe and the South of the Mediterranean.
-Its field of competence covers the major natural and technological disasters - knowledge, prevention, risk management, post-crisis analysis and rehabilitation.
+Its field of competence covers disaster risk reduction, in particular; knowledge, prevention, preparedness, risk management and post-crisis analysis.

 The main objectives of the EUR-OPA Major Hazards Agreement are to reinforce and to promote co-operation between member States in a multi-disciplinary context to ensure better prevention, protection against risks and better preparation in the event of major natural or technological disasters.

 Set up by the Committee of Ministers of the Council of Europe in 1987 [Resolution (87)2], the Agreement is "open" because any non-member State of the Council of Europe may apply to become a member.
 It has to date 22 member States.

 At the political level, the decision-taking body is the Ministerial Meeting (which takes place every four/five years) where each State is represented by its minister(s) responsible for natural and technological major hazards.
 However, exceptional circumstances and emergencies can justify Ministerial meetings being held at other times.

 It is assisted by the Committee of Permanent Correspondents, who meets, as of 2013, once a year, where each State is represented by a Correspondent who plays the role of permanent relay between the national authorities and the Agreement.
 The Permanent Correspondents and their experts have the following tasks: